edavis/riverpy/README.md

 # riverpy

-riverpy is a River of News aggregator that generates [river.js][] files.
+riverpy is a River of News aggregator written in Python that generates [river.js][] files.

-It's written in Python.

 [river.js]: <http://riverjs.org/>